-Identification as per organism/type (3924 / 3923 / 3927)
+Identification as per organism/type (3924/ 3923 /3927/4652) see identification of micro

-see ID section for details

-Sensitivity per organism (3887)

 - Enterobacteriaceae should be tested for ESBL production 3887 - Virus culture needs to be separately requested. - Culture for fungi (3901) if the sample is from a burn wound or from a paronychia - Perform a wet preparation microscopic examination 3867 on samples from liver abscess - AFB and mycobacteria culture to be ordered separately or after consultation with clinician e.g. sterile abscesses